ryosuzuki/homepage/content/projects/realitysketch.md

 2. **Responsive**: *graphics change and animate* based on the user’s interactions

 The important aspect of embedded and responsive graphics is that graphics must interact with the real-world.
-Here, the “real- world” means either the environment itself, a physical phe- nomenon, or a user’s tangible and gestural interactions.
-In the context of AR and tangible user interfaces, there are many non- sketched examples of such embedded and responsive graphics.
+Here, the “real- world” means either the environment itself, a physical phenomenon, or a user’s tangible and gestural interactions.

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">
   <source src="/static/projects/realitysketch/video/sketch.mp4" type="video/mp4"></source>